Trump shares renderings of a towering presidential library

 In the nearly two-minute-long video shared by the president on Truth Social, a skyscraper dominates the Miami skyline with the Trump name prominently displayed near the top of the structure.
 Visitors are depicted entering the building through a golden arch adorned with the presidential seal.
 Once inside, the imagined interior features exhibits replicating White House landscapes, iconography referencing Trump’s political career, and a host of aircraft on display, including Air Force One.

 It’s not clear if the renderings, which appear to be AI-generated, represent final plans for a design.
-CNN has reached out to the White House for more information.
+CNN has reached out to the White House and the Donald J. Trump Presidential Library Foundation for more information.

 The renderings, designed by Miami-based architecture firm Bermello Ajamil, include reconstructions of Trump’s gilded Oval Office and the Rose Garden.
 Scenes in the mock-ups also resemble the “Presidential Walk of Fame” installed on the West Colonnade and plans for an immense ballroom Trump is hoping to build where the East Wing once stood.